NERC-CEH/dri_gridded_data/README.md

 - Currently all the action takes place in the 'scripts' folder
 - Within the scripts folder there is a folder for each dataset that has been converted
-- Within each dataset's folder there is at least: a config file (yaml format) and a python script
+- Within each dataset's folder there is at least: a config file (yaml format) and a python script which runs the conversion process.

+So there is currently one script for each dataset, however the latest script, which is currently the script for *chess-met*, is able to process the other datasets and any future datasets for which no further functionality is required (i.e. it is backwards-compatible with datasets processed earlier in the development process) Future work intends to just have one conversion script that works for all datasets, and just config files for the datasets.

 ## Config